gragistfun/anki-template/defaults/README.md

 ## Tips and Tricks

+### Searching

+Using the [searching features](https://docs.ankiweb.net/searching.html) provided by Anki can be useful in many
+situations:

+- `is:suspended` : Filter for suspended cards
+- `prop:ivl>=366` : Filter for cards with an interval longer than one year to retire mature cards.
+- `added:7` : Filter for cards which were added in the 7 days.

 ### Filter and relearn, refactor or delete 'hard' cards

 Some cards may be harder to memorize than others.
 Since time and attention is a limited resource